01 Dec 2020

 Examples of indirect discrimination in terms of race could include prohibiting certain hairstyles in your workplace.

-For example, banning cornrows or dreadlocks, as in this indirect discrimination case, would be more likely to affect certain racial groups than others, and could leave somebody feeling indirectly discriminated against.
+For example, banning cornrows or dreadlocks would be more likely to affect certain racial groups than others.
+There is precedent for this type of indirect discrimination case.

 Another example would be if you were hiring for a role, and you demanded that applicants must hold UK qualifications.
 This could be indirect discrimination against people who earned similar qualifications for such a role outside of the UK.